-A landmark study by researchers at John Hopkins Medicine examined 50,000 medical malpractice claims in the United States over the past 25 years.
+Diagnostic errors are the most common and most dangerous mistake made by American doctors and are estimated to cause up to 160,000 permanent injuries or deaths each year.
+A landmark study by researchers at medical malpractice claims in the United States over the past 25 years.
 Researchers found that the majority of these claims were related to diagnostic errors and that those errors frequently led to severe harm to the patient.
 The majority of diagnostic errors were missed diagnoses, rather than delayed or wrong ones.

 A recent study in the Journal of Patient Safety found a much higher number of medical mistakes.
 AS reported by ProPublica, that publication estimated between 210,000 and 440,000 patients each year go to the hospital for care and suffer preventable harm that contributes to their death.